moonlightwork/remote-work-encyclopedia/docs/career-growth.md

 In the old world of work, you had to choose between flexibility and success.
 It was rare to find a position where you could work outside the headquarters, set your own hours, _and_ maintain career growth.

 The normalization of remote work has completely changed this.
-Modern tools enable people with a full spectrum of goals to fulfil their version of success without being chained to their company headquarters at a 9-5 desk.
+Modern tools enable people with a full spectrum of goals to fulfill their version of success without being chained to their company headquarters at a 9-5 desk.

 <ClientOnly>
   <Tweet id="1174805458391113728" :options="{ conversation: 'none' }" />